Ancient Black Sea shipwrecks

-Ancient Black Sea shipwrecks found in the Black Sea date to Antiquity.
-In 1976, Willard Bascom suggested that the deep, anoxic waters of the Black Sea might have preserved ships from antiquity because typical wood-devouring organisms could not survive there.
+Ancient Black Sea shipwrecks found in the Black Sea date to antiquity.
+In 1976, Willard Bascom suggested that the deep, anoxic waters of the Black Sea might have preserved ships from antiquity since typical wood-devouring organisms could not survive there.
 At a depth of 150m, the Black Sea contains insufficient oxygen to support most familiar biological life forms.

 Meromictic composition and preservation

 Originally a land-locked fresh water lake, the Black Sea was flooded with salt water from the Mediterranean Sea during the Holocene.
 The influx of salt water essentially smothered the fresh water below it because a lack of internal motion and mixing meant that no fresh oxygen reached the deep waters, creating a meromictic body of water.
 The anoxic environment, which is hostile to many biological organisms that destroy wood in the oxygenated waters, provides an excellent testing site for deep water archaeological survey.

 Archaeology

 In a series of expeditions beginning around 2000, the NOAA Ocean Exploration program led by Robert Ballard identified what appeared to be ancient shorelines, freshwater snail shells, and drowned river valleys in roughly 100 m of water off the Black Sea coast of modern Turkey.

 The team discovered three ancient wrecks to the west of the town of Sinop at depths of 100 m.
 Wreck A and Wreck C probably date to the late Roman period (2nd-4th century AD), while Wreck B probably dates to the Byzantine period (5th to 7th century AD).